What to see in Saumur France: the pearl of the Anjou

-The Château de Verrières a perfect Belle Époque gem set within acres of stunning gardens this lovely little chateau is set in 2 hectares with an outdoor heated pool.
-Rooms are private with antique furniture free wifi and you can have a fabulous breakfast if you want.
+The Château de Verrières is a perfect Belle Époque gem set within acres of stunning gardens this lovely little chateau is set in 2 hectares with an outdoor heated pool.
+Rooms are private with antique furniture and free wifi and you can have a fabulous breakfast if you want.

 A charming studio near Place Saint Pierre the accommodation is in the heart of Saumur city centre but nevertheless in a very quiet and bright little street.

-Located close to the castle, a park and next to the Place St Pierre where there are many restaurants and shops as well as the market on Saturday morning.
+Located close to the castle, a park and next to Place St Pierre where there are many restaurants and shops as well as the market on Saturday morning.
 The studio has a fully equipped kitchen, coffee machine, fridge, washing machine, kitchenware a raclette machine, a hob and microwave/grill.
 The sofa is a convertible double bed and there is a TV and a private bathroom.

 “Vue splendide sur le Château” a fabulous air-conditioned studio with splendid views of the castle, very cosy with exposed beams, quiet, old quarter, 5 minutes walk from the city centre, with its restaurants and shops, between Château and Loire, in front of the bike paths.
 Contains a fully equipped kitchen with a fridge, stove, microwave, kettle, etc. There is a double bed +sofa bed very comfortable and 1 small folding bed.
 There is a private bathroom with a small exterior space for soaking up the sun and free parking.

 Living in Saumur … In the heart of the city!
-Come and stay in the heart of Saumur in a typical 50m2 apartment located in a pedestrian street.
+Come and stay in the heart of Saumur in a typical 50m2 apartment located on a pedestrian street.
 Walk to the Château, discover historic Saumur, stroll along the banks of the Loire, shops, bakeries, restaurants, bars … all within your reach!

 Have you visited Saumur?
 What are you waiting for?